Gesine Schröder: Career

 Born in Wilster, Holstein, Schröder took cello and piano lessons at the Hamburg Conservatory.
 She studied from 1976 at the Hochschule der Künste Berlin, including music pedagogy, cello, music theory, ear training, and improvisation with Christian Möllers and Hartmut Fladt, among others.
-At the same time, she studied German and musicology at the Free University of Berlin and the Technical University of Berlin.
+At the same time, she studied German and musicology at the Free University of Berlin and Technische Universität Berlin.
 She earned a Ph.D. with a dissertation about Stravinsky's instrumental writing around 1920, which was awarded a Joachim-Tiburtius-Anerkennungspreis.

 Schröder was a lecturer at the Hochschule der Künste from 1985 to 1991 and at the Hochschule für Musik "Hanns Eisler" in Berlin from 1991 to 1992.
 She has taught at the University of Music and Theatre Leipzig from 1992, in the Department of Composition and Electroacoustics (ELAK) of the Universität für Musik und darstellende Kunst Wien in Vienna since 2012, and as a part-time lecturer at the Shanghai Conservatory of Music from 2017 to 2020.

 As a guest, Schröder lectured in Paris in 2002, Oslo in 2007, Poznań in 2008 and 2014, Wrocław in 2010, and at the Universidad de Chile in Santiago in 2012.
 She lectured in China in Beijing in 2009, 2014 and 2016, at the Chinese University of Hong Kong in 2015, and the University of Guangzhou in 2017.
 From 2012 to 2016 she was president of the Association of German-speaking Music Theory (gmth).